TabbyML/tabby/README.md

 ### What is the state of this project?

 The code has been generously tested in production settings so people can rely on it in their application.
-The following APIs are covered by backward compatibility guarantees:
+The following APIs are covered by backward compatibility guarantees (enforced after the 1.0 release):

 * Converted models
 * Python symbols: